Board Members

 Andrea Kieskamp, Secretary

 Andrea Kieskamp works as an independent exhibition manager, concept developer, educator and researcher for museums and archives in the Netherlands.
-She graduated in historical literature of the Netherlands (cum laude) at the University of Amsterdam.
-As a board member of ICOM Netherlands (2007-2013) she produced the book Sense and Sensitivity.
-The Dutch and
+She graduated in historical literature of the Netherlands (cum

-libraries and monuments in the Netherlands in the Second World War (the Art Protection Inspectorate 1939-1946) will be published, with contributions from the
+president of Blue Shield Netherlands.
+Andrea is supervising fourth-year students at the Reinwardt Academy (bachelor Cultural Heritage), part of the Amsterdam University of the Arts.
+This fall her book on the protection of museums, archives, libraries and monuments in the Netherlands in the Second World War (the Art Protection Inspectorate 1939-1946) will be published, with contributions from the

-Rijksmuseum, the Dutch Open Air Museum and the Section Cultural Affairs and
+Rijksmuseum, the Dutch Open Air Museum and the Section Cultural Affairs and Information (CAI) of the Dutch Armed Forces.

 Dr. Lucia Patrizio Gunning, Board Member